MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-response-info-for-app-reviews.md

 author: mcleanbyron
 ms.assetid: fb6bb856-7a1b-4312-a602-f500646a3119
 description: Use this method in the Windows Store reviews API to determine whether you can respond to a particular review, or whether you can respond to any review for a given app.
-title: Get response info for app reviews ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Get response info for reviews ms.author: mcleans ms.date: 02/08/2017 ms.topic: article